 Graton Resort & Casino, Rohnert Park

 This flashy, $825 million, 340,000-square-foot casino is heaven for fashionable gamblers, thanks to a dizzying array of games played in luxurious surroundings.
-Here are the stats: 3,000 slot and video poker games; 144 table games, like blackjack, baccarat and Pai Gow poker; an 18-table porker room; a high-limit table game room with private salons; a high-limit slots room, with $300 pulls.
+Here are the stats: 3,000 slot and video poker games; more than 120 table games, like blackjack, baccarat and Pai Gow poker; a 20-table porker room; a high-limit table game room with private salons; and a high-limit slots room, with $300 pulls.

 For refreshments, the casino provides three bars and lounges: the G sports bar with 42 flat-screen TVs; the Sky with a 360-degree diamond-shaped bar; and the 8, a VIP lounge in the high-limit area.

-Enjoy casual dining in four full restaurants: M.Y.
-Noodles by internationally recognized chef Martin Yan; gourmet Italian at Tony's of North Beach; dry-aged beef and seafood at 630 Park Steakhouse; and classic American and Mediterranean cuisine at the Daily Grill.
-Or check out the seven eateries in the casino's Marketplace, offering sandwiches, pizza, burgers, sushi, tacos, barbecue, and more.
+Enjoy casual dining in three full restaurants: gourmet Italian at Tony's of North Beach; dry-aged beef and seafood at 630 Park Steakhouse; and classic American and Mediterranean cuisine at the Daily Grill.
+Or check out the eight eateries in the casino's Marketplace, offering sandwiches, pizza, burgers, sushi, tacos, barbecue, and more.

 Graton Resort & Casino, 280 Golf Course Drive W., Rohnert Park, 707-588-7100.